Not Reef Tank Suitable

 They will eat snails, worms (including fire worms and feather dusters) shrimp (ornamental and mantis), crabs, brittle stars, sea stars, and small fish, therefore they are not recommended for the reef aquarium.

 Members of this genus are considered flasher wrasses and closely related to Cirrhilabrus.
-Currently there are about 13 different species.
+There are about 13 different species.
 They are distributed throughout the Indo-West Pacific with most coming from the Philippine-Indonesian area.
 Males are usually larger than females and mostly differ from females in coloration.
 Males usually live with several females and juveniles.
 They usually make good reef aquarium inhabitants if supplied with ample crevices and caves.
 Feeds on zooplankton above reef areas.
 Should not be kept with more aggressive fishes, e.g., dottybacks and some damsels.

 These wrasses are fairly secretive, very small, found amongst heavy coral growths, and some make good reef aquarium inhabitants.

-Most common in shallow waters, and usually quite cryptic, spending it's time among seagrass beds/macroalgae and often found in crevices on walls having a lot of invertebrate growths.
+Most common in shallow waters, and usually quite cryptic, spending its time among seagrass beds/macroalgae and often found in crevices on walls having a lot of invertebrate growths.
 Has a natural diet of zooplankton, benthic invertebrate and small fishes.
 Generally too secretive for aquariums, as they are very shy, therefore difficult to feed properly unless in aquaria with few very compatible tankmates.

 These wrasses may sleep in the sandbed or in small caves and crevices.
 They are highly active swimmers, some juveniles associate with anemones, and they feed on benthic creatures and/or zooplankton in the water column.